-There are many positive economic signs for the year ahead.
-Our economy continues to grow despite lower resource prices, oil prices have shown modest increases and corporate earnings have been healthy.
-The federal government has reversed some of its small business tax initiatives (see pg.
-3) and continues to spend to stimulate the economy.
+Anita Dalton Assistant Investment Advisor economy continues to grow despite lower resource prices, oil prices have shown modest increases and corporate earnings have been healthy.
+The federal government has reversed some of its small business tax initiatives and continues to spend to stimulate the economy.
 But there are challenges.
-NAFTA negotiations continue and it is uncertain how they will impact Canadian business competitiveness.
+It is uncertain how NAFTA negotiations will impact Canadian business competitiveness.
 Growth is also expected to slow this year.
 Regardless of the path forward, investors will be prudent to remember that guidelines have been built into your portfolio to manage risk.
 This may include rebalancing to a certain asset mix, limiting the size of any one holding, maintaining quality criteria for assets, and others.
-For each investor, portfolio guidelines are dependent on various factors such as your investment objectives, personal needs, stage of life and risk tolerance.
-This is meant to serve you well within any market.
+For each investor, portfolio guidelines depend on many factors such as investment objectives, personal needs, stage of life and risk tolerance.
 Having a long-term view requires you to own the right mix of assets for your goals, not for the market of the moment.

-So let's skip prediction season and continue to have a longer term view.
+So let's skip prediction season and continue to have a longer-term view.
 May the new year bring happiness and prosperity to you and your loved ones.
 Source: 1.
 "Stupid Data Miner Tricks: Overfitting the S&P 500", David Leinweber, 1995.